renatoGarcia/icecream-cpp/README.md

 `operator<<(ostream&, T)` always when it is available.
 The exceptions to that rule are strings (C strings, `std::string`, and `std::string_view`), `char` and bounded arrays.
-Strings will be enclosed by `"`, `char` will be enclosed by `'`, and arrays are considered iterables rather than let decay to raw pointers.
+Strings will be enclosed by `"`, `char` will be enclosed by `'`, and arrays are considered ranges rather than let decay to raw pointers.

 In general, if an `operator<<(ostream&, T)` overload is not available to a type `T`, a call to `IC(t)` will result on a compiling error.
 All exceptions to that rule, when